Rachael Bailey-Frost, Talent Manager

 Working in recruitment has benefitted me in many ways.
 I have become a lot more confident in both my professional and personal life; having to speak to and work with such a variety of people means that I am now comfortable in pretty much any social situation.
 This surge in confidence in turn made me better at my job, meaning that I was performing at a higher standard and ultimately being more successful which meant that - unlike in other careers - I was being rewarded for my success.
 The recruitment industry (and the sales industry as a whole) is extremely meritocratic.
 If you perform well, you will benefit personally.
 I had had jobs before in which I felt like I was working harder than some of the people around me but earning the same salary.
 This is not the case in a recruitment career - those willing to push themselves the extra mile will reap the rewards of this.

 Please feel free to get in touch today for an open and honest conversation, I would be more than happy to discuss any concerns you may have, listen to your career goals and aspirations and discuss whether a recruitment career would be right for you.
-Ganymede & ATA Recruitment are both actively recruiting now in the East Midlands and London.
+ATA Recruitment is actively recruiting now.
 Alongside a great basic salary, we have a market-leading commission scheme and many benefits including an agile working policy.

-Find out more about a career with Ganymede and ATA Recruitment today.
-Send your CV to firstname.lastname@example.org or contact me on LinkedIn today.
+Find out more about a career with ATA Recruitment today.
+Send me your CV or connect with me on LinkedIn today.